jhschwartz/PyMAUDE/docs/getting_started.md

 ---

 **Congratulations!** You've completed the getting started tutorial.
-You now know how to create a database, download MAUDE data, and run basic queries.
+You now know how to create a database, download MAUDE data, and run queries using Python or SQLite tools.